Improving compressed sensing with the diamond norm: Appendix

 \end{lemma}

 For Hermitian matrices, a slightly stronger statement of this type was presented in \cite[Lemma 10]{KueRauTer15}.
-Here wo provide a different proof that does not require Hermiticity and exploits a variant of pinching.
+Here, we provide a different proof that does not require hermiticity and exploits a variant of pinching.

-\begin{lemma}[Pinching inequality] Let $P,Q \in \L (\V)$ be orthogonal projectors with complements $P^\perp = \1_{\L (\V)}-P$ and $Q^\perp = \1_{\L (\V)}-Q$.
+\begin{lemma}[Pinching inequality] Let $P,Q \in \L (\V)$ be orthogonal projectors with complements $P^\perp = \1_{\V}-P$ and $Q^\perp = \1_{\V}-Q$.
 Also, let $\norm{\argdot}_p$ be any Schatten-$p$ norm.
 Then, every $Z \in \L (\V)$ obeys

 \end{lemma}

 \begin{proof} Note that for any $Z \in \L (V)$ it follows from the definition of the Schatten-$p$ norms that the left hand side of Eq.~\eqref{eq:pinching} coincides with $ \| P Z Q + P^\perp Z Q^\perp \|_p^p$.
 Using this identity and the decomposition